iqtesterr/LittleQMi-CE-Extension/README.md

 ❤️ Express the potential of CraftEngine with me.

-By the way, I don't think this support Folia?
-I think I do need to do some extra work to support it.

-Wiki: (plan)
+Wiki: PLAN
+## Mention

+This extension do not support Folia currently. \
+It require dealing those scheduling stuff, which I believe isn't that hard but I don't find time to do so.

 ## Feature
 - Multi-Hit Furniture Breaking
-- Convert ItemsAdder/Oraxen/Nexo Block & Item In World (future)
+- CountDown Block Behavior
 - Block Like Furniture Breaking (plan)
-- CountDown Block Behavior (dev)

 ## Other
 If you want any feature, feel free to discuss with me on Discord.